0xsheyn/0xsheyn/README.md

 # Hey there! 👋

-I'm an **IT Staff in healthcare** with a passion for **Web3 and blockchain**.
+I'm an **IT Staff in Healthcare Service** with a passion for **Web3 and Blockchain**.
 Welcome to my corner of GitHub!

 ## 🎯 About Me

-I believe that the best skill isn't what you already know—it's your **desire to continuously learn**.
+I believe that the best skill isn't what you already know - it's your **desire to continuously learn**.
 In a rapidly advancing tech landscape, staying curious and adaptable is what keeps me sharp.

 My mission is to **build something meaningful**, not necessarily big, but impactful.
 I'm driven by the idea that innovation doesn't always require massive teams or scale; it requires focus and purpose.